Report a tree problem

 - Dropping honeydew or leaves onto cars or property

-- Where birds are nesting.
-It's against the law to intentionally injure or kill a wild bird or damage their active nests.
+- Where birds are nesting, it's against the law to intentionally injure or kill a wild bird or damage its active nests.
 You can report any issues with trees that have birds nesting in them to the Wildlife Crimes Officer for your area by calling 101.